AdobeDocs/campaign-standard.nl-NL/help/administration/using/external-accounts.md

 # Externe rekeningen{#external-accounts}

-Een externe account is een configuratie waarmee u de toegang tot een externe server van Adobe Campaign kunt configureren en testen.
+An external account is a configuration that allows you to configure and test the access to a server that is external to Adobe Campaign.

-Deze externe accounts kunnen in Campagneworkflows worden gebruikt voor toegang tot en beheer van gegevens.
+These external accounts can be used in Campaign workflows to access and manage data.

-U kunt de volgende typen externe accounts instellen:
+You can set up the following types of external accounts:

 * SFTP.
 For more on this, refer to [this section](#sftp-external-account).
 * Amazon Storage Service (S3).
 For more on this, refer to [this section](#amazon-s3-external-account).
 * Adobe Experience Manager.
 For more on this, refer to [this section](#adobe-experience-manager-external-account).
 * Adobe Analytics.
 For more on this, refer to [this section](../../integrating/using/configure-campaign-analytics-integration.md).
 * Google reCAPTCHA.
 For more on this, refer to [this section](#google-recaptcha-external-account).
-* Microsoft Azure Blob-opslag.
+* Microsoft Azure Blob storage.
 For more on this, refer to [this section](#microsoft-azure-external-account).

 >[!NOTE]
 >
->Andere typen externe accounts worden door Adobe gebruikt tijdens het proces van productprovisioning.
-Vanuit de campagnestandaard 17.9-release kunnen externe FTP-accounts nog wel worden gedefinieerd, maar kunnen deze niet meer worden gebruikt voor nieuwe workflowactiviteiten.
-Als u al een verbinding had opstelling, wordt het nog toegelaten.
+>Other types of external accounts are used by Adobe during product provisioning process.
+From Campaign Standard 17.9 release, FTP external accounts can still be defined but are no longer usable in new workflow activities.
+If you already had a connection set up, it is still enabled.

-Externe accounts kunnen worden geconfigureerd door beheerders onder het **[!UICONTROL Administration > Application settings > External accounts]** menu.
+External accounts can be configured by administrators under the **[!UICONTROL Administration > Application settings > External accounts]** menu.

 ## Een externe account maken {#creating-an-external-account}

-Adobe Campagne wordt geleverd met een set vooraf gedefinieerde externe accounts.
-Als u verbindingen wilt instellen met externe systemen, zoals FTP-servers die worden gebruikt voor bestandsoverdracht, kunt u uw eigen externe accounts maken.
+Adobe Campaign comes with a set of pre-defined external accounts.
+In order to set up connections with external systems such as FTP servers used for file transfers, you can create your own external accounts.

-Externe accounts worden gebruikt door technische processen, zoals technische workflows of workflows voor campagnes.
-Wanneer u een bestandsoverdracht instelt in een workflow of een gegevensuitwisseling met een andere toepassing (Adobe Target, Experience Manager, enz.), moet u een externe account selecteren.
+External accounts are used by technical processes such as technical workflows or campaign workflows.
+When setting up a file transfer in a workflow or a data exchange with any other application (Adobe Target, Experience Manager, etc.), you need to select an external account.

 1. Klik op de **[!UICONTROL Create]** knop.
-1. Voer een label in.
+1. Enter a label.
 Het label en de id worden gebruikt bij het selecteren van externe accounts in workflows.
-1. Selecteer het type account dat u wilt maken.
+1. Select the type of account you want to create.
-1. Configureer de toegang tot de account door referenties, serveradres, poortnummer en of sleutels op te geven, indien van toepassing.
+1. Configure the access to the account by specifying credentials, server address, port number, and or keys when relevant.

    De noodzakelijke informatie wordt gewoonlijk verstrekt door de leverancier van de server u met verbindt.

-1. Sla uw account op.
+1. Save your account.

-De externe account wordt gemaakt en toegevoegd aan de accountlijst.
-Het is nu beschikbaar voor uw gegevens/dossier overdrachten of het verpletteren van configuraties in werkschemaactiviteiten en leveringseigenschappen.
+The external account is created and added to the account list.
+It is now available for your data/file transfers or routing configurations in workflow activities and delivery properties.

 ## Externe SFTP-account {#sftp-external-account}